SU($2$) string tension in the continuum limit using an effective theory of center vortices: Introduction

 \section{Introduction}

-In the infrared regime of Quantum Chromodynamics $\left( \text{QCD}\right) $, the strong gauge-coupling constant nature of QCD leads to non-perturbative problems, like color confinement mechanism as one of the most controversial unsolved issues in particle physics \cite{confinement2004, Greensite}.
+In the infrared regime of Quantum Chromodynamics (QCD), the strong coupling constant becomes large, leading to non-perturbative phenomena such as the color confinement mechanism, which remains one of the most controversial unsolved problems in particle physics \cite{confinement2004, Greensite}.

 Lattice QCD and phenomenological models can be introduced as the most popular non-perturbative methods to explain the quark confinement \cite{Ichie, deldar, Deldar1}.
 The attempt to clarify the mechanism of the confinement phenomenon has led to the fact that the QCD vacuum has some non-trivial structure and this structure is responsible for the confinement of quarks inside the hadrons \cite{Ichie,bruckmann}.
 Topological objects like magnetic monopoles, vortices, instantons, dyons, and calorons are among the candidates that can be used to describe the confinement via some phenomenological models \cite{Ichie, Deldar2, Deldar3, Deldar4}.